CORONA (satellite): KH-1

 The three subsequent Discoverers were successfully orbited, but all of their cameras failed when the film snapped during loading.
 Ground tests determined that the acetate-based film became brittle in the vacuum of space, something that had not been discovered even in high altitude, low pressure testing.
 The Eastman Kodak Company was tasked with creating a more resilient replacement.
 Kodak developed a technique of coating a high-resolution emulsion on a type of polyester from DuPont.
 Not only was the resulting polyester-based film resistant to vacuum brittling, it weighed half as much as the prior acetate-based film.

 There were four more partially successful and unsuccessful missions in the KH-1 series before Discoverer 13 (10 August 1960), which managed a fully successful capsule recovery for the first time.
-This was the first recovery of a man-made object from space, beating the Soviet Korabl Sputnik 2 by nine days.
+This was the first recovery of a man-made object from orbit, beating the Soviet Korabl Sputnik 2 by nine days.
 Discoverer 13 is now on display in the "Milestones of Flight" hall in the National Air and Space Museum in Washington, D.C.

 Two days after the 18 August 1960 launch of Discoverer 14, its film bucket was successfully retrieved in the Pacific Ocean by a Fairchild C-119 Flying Boxcar transport plane.
 This was the first successful return of a payload from orbit, occurring just one day before the launch of Korabl-Sputnik 2, a biosatellite that took into orbit the two Soviet space dogs, Belka and Strelka, and safely returned them to Earth.

 The impact of CORONA on American intelligence gathering was tremendous.
 With the success of Discoverer 14, which returned 16 lb of film and provided more coverage of the Soviet Union than all preceding U2 flights, for the first time the United States had a clear picture of the USSR's strategic nuclear capabilities.
 Before CORONA, the National Intelligence Estimates (NIE) of CIA were highly uncertain and strongly debated.
 Six months before Discoverer 14, an NIE predicted that the Soviets would have 140–200 ICBMs deployed by 1961.
 A month after the flight of Discoverer 14, that estimate was refined to just 10–25.

 Additionally, CORONA increased the pace at which intelligence could be received, with satellites providing monthly coverage from the start.
 Photographs were more easily assessed by analysts and political leaders than covert agent reports, improving not just the amount of intelligence but its accessibility.